fransimo/esta-en-todos-nosotros/content_book/docs/about/_index.md

 # Fran Simó

-Massage, art, and code to walk the path together.
+Art, massage and code to walk the path together.

 {{% columns %}}